Bullying Leads to the Tragic Suicide of an 11 Year-Old Boy

 Diego’s story, a good student who didn’t want to go to school

-Diego earned good grades, was a good student and his parents were proud of him.
-His mother explained that sometimes when she would pick him up from school, he would leave in a rush, running to escape from something or someone.
+Diego got good grades, was a good student and his parents were proud of him.
+His mother explained that sometimes when she would pick him up from school, he would leave in a rush.
+He would run to escape from something or someone.

-- His family never knew what he was so afraid of or what his life was like in class.
+- His family never knew what he was so afraid of or what his life was like in the classroom

-- The school itself, where the investigation began, said the child never showed any signs of a problem and never reported any incidents.
+- The school where the investigation began informed the child never showed any signs of a problem and never reported any incidents

-What remains clear is that sometimes a school’s resources are not sufficient to detect abuse, but a child’s sadness can be seen and felt.
-The teachers and his own peers saw and heard it, but remained silent.
+What remains clear is that sometimes a school’s resources are not sufficient to detect abuse.
+But a child’s sadness can be seen and felt.
+Even though the teachers and his own peers saw and heard it.
+But they remained silent.

-Also read: The Best Advice for Raising Self-Esteem
+Also read: The Best Advice for Increasing Your Self-Esteem

 Diego decided to leave a suicide note for his parents.
-He left a note on the sill of the window from where he jumped that said, “Look at Lucho”.
+He left a note on the window sill from where he jumped that said, “Look at Lucho.”